The Best Small Business Scheduling Software in 2025

 Booking Links Features:

-• Read availability from all calendars: No need to worry if you're booking in another Calendar, we'll take care of everything.
+- Read availability from all calendars: No need to worry if you're booking in another Calendar, we'll take care of everything.
+You can tell OneCal to read the availability from all your businesses' calendars or specific calendars.

-• Configure Minimum Notice Period: OneCal lets you specify the minimum notice period needed before someone can book your time.
+- Configure Minimum Notice Period: OneCal lets you specify the minimum notice period needed before someone can book a meeting with your business.
 This setting controls how many minutes, hours, or days in advance a booking must be made.

-• Limit Future Bookings: With OneCal, if you're unsure about managing events in the distant future, you can limit how far ahead your events can be booked
+- Limit Future Bookings: With OneCal, if you're unsure about managing events in the distant future, you can limit how far ahead your events can be booked.
+This is helpful if you want to make your business's schedule predictable.

-• Booking approvals: You can set each booking request to require manual confirmation before a booked event is added to your calendar.
+- Booking approvals: You can set each booking request to require manual confirmation before a booked event is added to your calendar.
+This feature helps your small business filter out bookings and choose to get booked based on your criteria.

-• Redirect after booking: Redirect the scheduler to a custom URL after a booking is completed.
+- Redirect after booking: Redirect the scheduler to a custom URL after a booking is completed.
+You can use this feature to redirect your customers to your business's landing page.

-• Custom confirmation message: Show a custom confirmation message after a booking is completed.
+- Custom confirmation message: Show a custom confirmation message after a booking is completed.
+You can use this feature to show a welcome message to your customers, add instructions, and more.

 For the full list of Scheduling Links features, please read our Booking Links Documentation.